ianepreston/blog/posts/2023-04-09-network-rework.md

 traffic happening while the VPN was on.
 Wireguard is set for split tunneling so I wonder if that's something about the hotspot having protections in place rather than an actual restriction.
 I'm going to leave testing the rest of this for now.
 Next time I'm out with my laptop I'll try some other tests.
+Coming back to this after some reboots this is working as expected so I'm going to leave it alone.

 ## Guest LAN rules